 If you’re an addict in love, it’s essential for both of you to seek treatment.
 This will allow you to focus on having a healthy relationship.

-Addiction recovery is not only always possible, but it often also opens many paths in life back to hobbies, interests, careers and relationships that once seemed hopeless.
+Addiction recovery for couples is not only always possible, but it often also opens many paths in life back to hobbies, interests, careers, and relationships that once seemed hopeless.

 Rarely, two addicts may be able to find themselves back together after healing their addiction issues apart.